himanshusainib159/githubsession-2021/readmetutorial.md

 # this is heading 1
 ## this is heading 2
 ###### this is heading 3
-this is normal textline
+this is normal normal textline

 **this text will be bold**

-*text will be italic italic*
+*text will be  italic*

 list
 1